craigfay/chess-engine/README.md

 * Test that to_move has flipped after each applied action
 * Should actions be responsible for changing the turn?
 * Use non-deterministic tests with random move selection to test for states that should never exist.
+* prevent attacking with the wrong color
+* Make move_is_psuedo_legal() more generic, and just take a piecename, origin, and destination.